 - 2 teaspoons cinnamon

-- 1/4 cup ground flaxseeds (or flaxseed meal)
+- ¼ cup ground flaxseeds (or flaxseed meal or chia seeds)

 - 1 cup applesauce